KislakCenter/VisColl/README.md

 ## Generate Collation Visualization

-To generate a Collation Visualization, go here: http://tinyurl.com/VisColl/
+To generate a Collation Visualization, go here: http://tinyurl.com/VisColl/ (CURRENTLY OFFLINE - 1/13/2016)

 Load the Collation Model and the Image List where indicated.